Table of Content:

 The solid valve system option is a little more maintenance.
 You need to take apart and clean the cleaning chamber, mouthpiece and valve.
 You will end up replacing the balloons less often though and you do get more variety in the size of balloons that you can use.

-Whether you choose the easy valve or the solid valve, the vapour quality from the Volcano Classic is unmatched.
-You will be pleased with the rich, flavourful, dense vapour that this machine produces time and again.
+Whether you choose the easy valve or the solid valve, the vapor quality from the Volcano Classic is unmatched.
+You will be pleased with the rich, flavorful, dense vapor that this machine produces time and again.